 Increased online shopping throughout lockdown was trending since shopping was already moving online pre-pandemic.

 Online retail is booming now more than ever.
 With shops shut, it is a fantastic money-making opportunity for an astute individual.
-Dropshipping on eBay, Shopify, Amazon, and the growing number of novel supply-chains are ripe for the picking.
+Dropshipping on eBay, Shopify, Facebook store, and the growing number of novel supply-chains are ripe for the picking.
 All it requires is the initial outlay, which you can learn about in this video.